BIDS/repro-case-studies/case-studies/choldgraf.md

 ## How or where did you learn about reproducibility?

-At first it came from teaching a few software carpentry classes and reading things online.
+At first it came from teaching a few Software Carpentry classes and reading things online.
 Lately, I have gotten a lot of help by contributing to the `MNE-python` project, as I've found that going through the pull request process for a well-maintained project is a great way to learn a lot about coding well.

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?